About Me

 - Product Manager at MomentFeed.

 - CEO & Co-Founder at Rappora (Acquired by CareSwitch).
-Rappora was a Vertical SaaS offering for the non-medical home care industry.
+Rappora was SaaS for non-medical home care industry.
 We helped agency owners manage and grow their businesses by providing digital timesheets, caregiver scheduling, care tracking, and payroll processing tools.

 - Software Designer at IBM.